morpho-matters/morpholib/docs/guides/projects.md

 ### Fading out

-We can keep adding new chunks in the same way as we added the previous chunk; however many we need.
+We can keep adding new chunks in the same way as we added the previous chunk---however many we need.
 But for this example, let's end it off by putting in one final chunk where we fade the curve and label away.
 We'll do it with this code:

 ```python
 print("Fade everything out:", mation.seconds())